OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Full Sail University is a graduate and undergraduate degree-granting institution offering on-campus and online degree programs in areas related to Art & Design, Business, Film & Television, Games, Media & Communications, Music & Recording, Sports, and Technology.
 With over 60,000+ graduates worldwide, Full Sail alumni have worked on countless award-winning projects with individual recognition including OSCAR®, Emmy®, GRAMMY®, ADDY®, MTV Video Music Award, and Video Game Award honors.

-Elizabeth Mukherjee (Executive VP); Matthew Curtis (Programming Director); Tim Anderson (Programming/Submissions/Images Coordinator); Valerie Cisneros (Marketing Manager)
+David Schillhammer (Executive Director); Matthew Curtis (Programming Director); Tim Anderson (Programming Coordinator); Valerie Cisneros (Marketing Manager)

 Films are scheduled at the discretion of the Florida Film Festival.
 The Florida Film Festival retains the right to make changes to the published schedule at any time and for any reason.
 Films may be screened more than once.